If you’re looking to build muscle, you need more than a good weightlifting routine.

 Your nutrition is key in transforming your body composition, and the most important food you need is protein.

-Did we miss your top pick for protein-rich food?
+Did we miss foods here?
 How do you make sure you’re getting in enough protein?
 Share your ideas with us!